davidmallasen/gemm/README.md

 The python module will be built into the `gemm_py/build/` directory.
 It is in this directory where you should execute python so that it can find the matrix module.

-The matrix multiplication should print `Row-major order matrix multiply in c!` as it is using the shared library c algorithm.
+The matrix multiplication should print `Matrix multiply in c!` as it is using the shared library c algorithm.

 ## Using a custom gemm shared library in c

 In this case you should follow the same header as in `gemm_c/matrix.h`, name the shared library as `libmatrix.so` and copy it to the `gemm_c` directory as `gemm_c/libmatrix.so`.
+The algorithm should perform the matrix multiplication in column-major order (as in Fortran).